 Barring any unforeseen defections, the Republicans will capture the crowning achievement of their judicial agenda with the confirmation of Judge Barrett which will probably happen right before the conclusion of the U.S. election on November 3.

-The focus on abortion rights helped coalesce the party but it was never about abortion rights.
-The judicial activism by the Republican party since the 1970s has always been about maintaining the status quo and imprinting their conservative values on American politics and reversing or preventing policies that increasingly sought to serve ALL Americans.
+The focus on abortion rights helped coalesce the party but their crusade was never about abortion rights.
+The judicial activism by the Republican party since the 1970s has always been about maintaining the status quo, imposing their conservative values on American politics and reversing or preventing policies that increasingly sought to serve ALL Americans.

 Expect the Republicans to challenge every hard-won legislative victory by a marginalized voting bloc, every regulation protecting regular Americans…even how elections are conducted.